Ribbon (computing): Other software developers

 Since the introduction of ribbons in Microsoft Office 2007, there has been an increase in the use of this type of interface in applications created by other developers, especially those creating tools for Microsoft-related products.
 Microsoft facilitated the adoption with the releases of Windows 8, Windows 7 and the Windows Vista platform update, which included built-in ribbon framework APIs, introduced to allow developers to integrate a ribbon toolbar into their applications.
 The Nielsen Norman Group published some examples in a 2008 GUI showcase report.

 In June 2008, Red Flag Software released RedOffice 4.0 beta, a Chinese fork of OpenOffice.org including a new user interface that used many ribbon ideas in its design.
 In November 2008 Sun Microsystems started the project Renaissance to improve the user interface of OpenOffice.org.
 So far the prototypes of the project are frequently seen as similar to ribbons, but this has resulted in some criticism from users.

-In July 2011, Avid Tech added a ribbon interface under Microsoft license to Version 7.0 of their Sibelius (scorewriter) music notation application, replacing the menu navigation system of previous versions.
+In July 2011, Avid Tech added a ribbon interface under Microsoft license to Version 7.0 of their Sibelius (scorewriter) music notation application, replacing the menu navigation system of prior versions.
 This met with considerable user resistance, however the ribbon interface has remained integral to the current GUI.

 In September 2012, MathWorks introduced a ribbon interface (known as "Toolstrip") in MATLAB R2012b.

+In February 2019, LibreOffice 6.2 added a user interface variant called "Tabbed" which mimics the Microsoft Office Ribbons.